Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the largest amount of information (counted in MB per second) that can be transported over the external memory interface in a second.
-It is worked out by multiplying the interface width by the speed of its memory.
-If the card has DDR RAM, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be moved across the external memory interface in a second.
+It is worked out by multiplying the card's bus width by its memory clock speed.
+If the card has DDR type memory, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This number is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
+This is calculated by multiplying the total texture units by the core clock speed of the chip.
 The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly write to its local memory per second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly write to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of colour ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices